 |No Cryptocurrency||Corda||Hyperledger Fabric|

-Most are however sticking for the time being to blockchain technology.
+Most are, however, sticking for the time being to blockchain technology.
 If we see the vanilla Bitcoin blockchain as blockchains 1.0, then Ethereum and others are the natural followers.
 And new platforms such as Neo, for example, seem to foreshadow the future of blockchains.
-Blockchains 3.0 will end up using advances in technology which are being developed at this very moment.
+Blockchains 3.0 will end up using advances in technology that are being developed at this very moment.

 Nowadays, Bitcoin, Ethereum, and Hyperledger Fabric blockchains are the most popular and well-known platforms.
-The table below presents the various attributes of these platforms and highlights some of its differences.
+The table below presents the various attributes of these platforms and highlights some of their differences.

 Blockchain technology is a rapidly moving target permeated by continuous innovation.
 While it is difficult to predict how the technology will evolve in the next five years or so, it seems clear that blockchains are still in their infancy.
 Widespread adoption might only start in sustained fashion once it reaches a higher level of maturity.
 For now, the number of potential use cases is far more extensive than the number of actual projects on the ground.